 2. Increasing Revenue

 a.
-More planned activities should be undertaken by government to reduce expenditure.
+More planned activities should be undertaken by the government to reduce expenditure.

 b.
-Encouraging private sector to contribute to some major capital projects will help reduce expenditure.
+Encouraging the private sector to contribute to some major capital projects will help reduce expenditure.

 a.
-Raising taxes or introducing new taxes can contribute to increase in revenue.
+Raising taxes or introducing new taxes can contribute to an increase in revenue.

 b.
-By selling stakes in PSU by a process called divestment can bring in more revenue.
+By selling stakes in PSU, the process called divestment can bring in more revenue.

 Chief concepts of this chapter –